- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for MGM Growth Properties is:

-MGM Growth Properties' Earnings Growth And 1.8% ROE
+A Side By Side comparison of MGM Growth Properties' Earnings Growth And 2.9% ROE

-It is quite clear that MGM Growth Properties' ROE is rather low.
+As you can see, MGM Growth Properties' ROE looks pretty weak.
 Not just that, even compared to the industry average of 5.0%, the company's ROE is entirely unremarkable.
-Despite this, surprisingly, MGM Growth Properties saw an exceptional 48% net income growth over the past five years.
+Despite this, surprisingly, MGM Growth Properties saw an exceptional 25% net income growth over the past five years.
 We believe that there might be other aspects that are positively influencing the company's earnings growth.
-Such as - high earnings retention or an efficient management in place.
+For example, it is possible that the company's management has made some good strategic decisions, or that the company has a low payout ratio.

-Is MGM Growth Properties Efficiently Re-investing Its Profits?
+Is MGM Growth Properties Making Efficient Use Of Its Profits?

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.